jellyfin-archive/jellyfin-docs/docs/administrator-docs/installing.md

 1. Install HTTPS transport for APT if you haven't already:
     `sudo apt install apt-transport-https`

+1. Enable the Universe repository to obtain all the FFMpeg dependencies:
+    `sudo add-apt-repository universe`

 1. Import the GPG signing key (signed by the Jellyfin Team):
     `wget -O - https://repo.jellyfin.org/ubuntu/jellyfin_team.gpg.key | sudo apt-key add -`